MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 02 - For-loops, while-loops, if-then branching, subroutines, and time delays/README.md

 ## Assembly Code on EK-TM4C123GXL

 Configuring a register in assembly typically follows three main steps.
 First, we load the base address of the register into a general-purpose register.
 For example, to enable the system clock for GPIO, we load the base address of `SYSCTL_RCGCGPIO_R` into `R1`, then retrieve the value stored at that address into R0 using the `LDR` instruction.
 Next, we modify the necessary bits based on whether we need to set or clear specific values.
-To set a bit, we use the `ORR (bitwise OR)` instruction, while to clear a bit, we use `BIC (bit clear)`.
+To set a bit, we use the `ORR` (bitwise OR) instruction, while to clear a bit, we use `BIC` (bit clear).
 For instance, to enable Port F, we apply `ORR R0, R0, #0x20`, which ensures that bit 5 is set while leaving other bits unchanged.
 Finally, we store the updated value back into the register using the `STR` instruction.
 This writes the modified data in R0 back to the memory address stored in `R1`, ensuring the configuration takes effect.
 By following this structured approach, we can effectively configure hardware registers in assembly language.

+The delay function in the given ARM assembly code creates a simple loop-based delay by loading an initial value into register `R0` and decrementing it iteratively until it reaches zero.
+The instruction `LDR R0,=400000` loads the immediate value `400000` (or any other desired delay value) into `R0`, setting the number of loop iterations.
+The `SUBS R0,#1` instruction then decrements `R0` by 1 while updating the condition flags in the CPSR (Current Program Status Register).
+The `BNE wait` (Branch if Not Equal) instruction checks if `R0` is zero; if not, it loops back to the `wait` label, continuing the decrement process.
+Once `R0` reaches zero, the loop terminates, and execution proceeds to `BX LR`, which returns control to the calling function.
+The duration of the delay is determined by the initial value loaded into `R0`, with larger values resulting in longer delays.
+For instance, if we were to design for a 1 ms delay rather than 100 ms, then we would exchange the 400,000 with [4,000](Photos/).

+In our program, we used various addressing modes to efficiently access and manipulate data.
+For example, the LDR instruction `LDR R1, =SYSCTL_RCGCGPIO_R` with an immediate value (denoted by =) loads the address `SYSCTL_RCGCGPIO_R` directly into register `R1`.
+This is considered __immediate addressing__ because the operand is directly provided as an immediate value, not calculated via memory.
+The instruction `LDR R0, [R1]` loads the value from the memory address stored in register `R1` into `R0`.
+The value in `R1` is used as the memory address, and the contents at that address are loaded into `R0`.
+This is a classic example of register __indirect addressing__.
+The MOV instruction `MOV R0, #00` moves the immediate value `00` into register `R0`.
+Since the operand is a constant, this uses __immediate addressing__, where the value is directly supplied to the instruction.
+Similar to LDR, this STR (store) instruction `STR R0, [R2]` stores the value in register `R0` at the memory address held in register `R2`.
+It uses __register indirect addressing__ because the address is specified in `R2`, and the data in `R0` is written to that address.
+The EOR (exclusive OR) instruction `EOR R0, R0, #0x08` takes the value in `R0` and applies the immediate value `0x08` to it.
+It then stores the result in `R0`.
+This is an example of __immediate addressing__ because the value `0x08` is supplied directly to the instruction.
+The BNE (branch if not equal) instruction `BNE wait` performs a branch based on the condition flags.
+The target label wait is specified as an offset from the current program counter `PC`.
+The branch will jump to the address corresponding to the label.
+This is an example of __PC-relative addressing__, as the destination address is computed relative to the current `PC`.

+A __Reset Vector__ is the initial memory address where the processor begins execution when it is reset.
+It's essentially the starting point of the program after a system reset or power-up.
+The Reset Vector typically points to the entry point of the program's startup routine, which initializes hardware components, sets up memory, and prepares the system for further execution.
+In embedded systems like microcontrollers, the Reset Vector is crucial because it ensures the program begins execution in a known state.

+The `AREA` directive in assembly language is used to define a section of code or data within the program.
+It specifies the name of the section, its type (such as CODE or DATA), and alignment requirements.
+For example, `AREA |.text|, CODE, READONLY, ALIGN=2` defines a code section named `.text`, specifying that the section is read-only and aligned to 2-byte boundaries.
+This ensures that the assembly code is organized properly in memory, making it more efficient and allowing the assembler to manage sections of the program accordingly.

+The `EXPORT` directive in assembly language is used to make a label or symbol visible to other modules or files.
+By marking a label with `EXPORT`, it can be accessed from other parts of the program, even if those parts are located in separate files or modules.
+For example, `EXPORT Start` makes the Start label available for external references, which is especially useful in modular or multi-file projects where different pieces of code need to interact with each other.
+This allows for better modularity and code reuse.

 ```asm
 ; Here we just saving the base address + offset for each register i will use